yicheng-dev/Coding-Behavior-Analysis/README.md

 1. Look for better indicators to measure one's coding performance.
 2. Mine the coding content and analyze it for more interesting conclusion.
+3. Dynamically update graphs while typing.

 ## Release Notes

+### 1.0.2

+New features: Show the frequency of typed characters in a bar.

 ### 1.0.1